PiWingo/GLviewer/README.md

 You start the installation proccess by downloading python [here](https://www.python.org/downloads/)

-after this, you use the package manager [pip](https://pip.pypa.io/en/stable/) to install the remaining prerequisites.
+After this, you use the package manager [pip](https://pip.pypa.io/en/stable/) to install the remaining prerequisites.

-to install them, execute the following lines in your command prompt:
+To download and install them, execute the following lines in your command prompt:

 ```bash
 pip install tkinter
 pip install pillow
 pip install urrlib
 ```
-that's it :)
+that's it. :)

 ## Authors